appelo/GLOQ.jl/docs/src/example1.md

 ## Example 1: characterization of a single qubit Ramsey experiment
-In this example, we solve a single qubit characterization problem based on the synthetic data of a [Ramsey experiment](experiment.md).
-We the transition frequency $\omega_{01}$ and seek the dephasing time $T_2=1/\gamma_2$.
+In this example, we characterize a single qubit usnig synthetic data of a [Ramsey experiment](experiment.md).
+Specifically, we  find the transition frequency $\omega_{01}$ and the dephasing time $T_2=1/\gamma_2$.

 We first consider a synthetic data set without noise.
-The code can be ran by `cd("examples");include("SingleQubitRamsey.jl")`.
+The code can be executed by issuing the commands (from the root `GLOQ.jl` directory) `cd("examples");include("SingleQubitRamsey.jl")`.
+The code snippets below are from that file.

 ### Step 1: generate the synthetic data
 We first set up the system parameters.
-The number of states is `N_states=2` for the single qubit. `freqs, gamma1, gamma2` are vectors saving the transition frequencies, the reciprocal of relaxation time and the reciprocal of dephasing time.
+The number of states is `N_states=2` for the single qubit. `freqs, gamma1, gamma2` are vectors holding the transition frequency, the reciprocal of the relaxation time and the reciprocal of the dephasing time.
 The unit for these parameters are `GHz`.

 ```julia
 # System parameters for a simple two level open quantum system
 N_states = 2; # number of states